-Arsenic occurs naturally in rocks and soil, water, air, and plants and animals.
-It can be further released into the environment through natural activities such as volcanic action, erosion of rocks, and forest fires, or through human actions.
-Approximately 90 percent of industrial arsenic in the U.S. is currently used as a wood preservative, but arsenic is also used in paints, dyes, metals, drugs, soaps, and semi-conductors.
+A primary source of arsenic to drinking water wells is from water flowing through arsenic-rich rocks and soil.
+It can be further released into the environment through natural activities such as volcanic action and forest fires, as well as through human actions.
+Arsenic is used in paints, dyes, metals, drugs, soaps, and semiconductors.
 Agricultural applications, mining, and smelting also contribute to arsenic releases in the environment.
-Arsenic-related pollutants enter the ground water system by gradually moving with the flow of ground water from rains, melting of snow, etc.
+These can enter the groundwater system by gradually moving with the flow of groundwater from rains, melting of snow, etc.

-Testing water for arsenic in areas where arsenic is a concern is an important strategy for private water well owners to safeguard the health and well being of their family.
+Testing water for arsenic in areas where arsenic is a concern is an important strategy for private water well owners to safeguard the health and well-being of their family.
 Working with a water professional to monitor and maintain the quality of the well and water supply is an important responsibility of the private water system owner.
-Your ground water contractor is your central source of information about caring for your system.
-Keep your contractor’s phone number handy.
-Your contractor is often your best source of local information for testing, treatment, and maintenance information.
+Your groundwater contractor is your central source of information about caring for your system.

 What is the measurement of arsenic?

-Arsenic in drinking water is measured in parts per billion (ppb).
-The U.S. EPA-established maximum level for arsenic in drinking water was changed in November 2001 from 50 ppb to 10 ppb.
-The U.S. EPA does not regulate private water wells, but its drinking water rules provide a good standard by which to measure your water quality.
+The U.S. EPA established the current maximum contaminant level (MCL) for arsenic, 10 micrograms per liter (or parts per billion).
+The EPA does not regulate private water wells, but its drinking water rules provide a good standard by which to measure your water quality.